-- b.
-Materials Materials identified and determined necessary in the work-write up or subsequent change orders to complete the necessary repair, rehabilitation, or reconstruction housing. - c.
-Incipient Code Violations An incipient violation exists if, at the time of inspection, there is an element in the dwelling which, due to age, deterioration, wear, or normal usage will deteriorate within the life of the lien period and become a code violation. - d.
+- d.
 Permits and Fees funds may be used to cover the cost of building permits and related fees required to carry out the proposed work.
 Since the rehabilitation contract documents will require the contractor to pay them, these costs ordinarily would be included in the contract amount. - e.
 Equipment funds may provide for the repair or purchase and installation of certain basic equipment necessary for the maintenance of the household in a safe, sanitary, and healthy environment.
 These include such items as heating furnace, water heater, electrical and sanitary fixtures, kitchen stove, refrigerator, cabinets, and sinks.
-Purchase and installation is acceptable if there is no such equipment in the dwelling or if the existing equipment is unsafe, unsanitary, or non-functional. - f.
-Special Needs Special alterations or costs related with making the dwelling more convenient or accessible for handicapped persons.
+Purchase and installation isare acceptable if there is no such equipment in the dwelling or if the existing equipment is unsafe, unsanitary, or non-functional. - f.
+Special NeedsAccessibility Special alterations_or costs Costs related with to making the dwelling more convenient or accessible for handicapped persons with disabilities.
 All work performance in these units must comply with all applicable codes as well as all Federal and State regulations. - g.
 Energy Conservation All costs associated with weatherization and energy conservation in substantial rehabilitation or reconstruction, as determined by the housing inspector, must comply with U.S. Department of Energy and Renewable Energy Building Technologies Program. - h.
 Lead Based Paint All costs associated with the control of lead-based paint hazards must comply with 24 CFR, Part 570, Section 608. - i.
+Mitigation -- Costs associated with reducing or eliminating long term risk to people and property by hardening housing structures in order to lessen the impact of natural disasters (for example: flooding and hurricanes). - j.
 Furniture Moving and Storage The cost of storing household furnishings during construction is an eligible expense.
 The homeowner's role in moving or storing household furnishings during the construction phase of the project will be initially discussed during the signing of the Housing Assistance Agreement and again during the Construction Agreement signing.
 The County's function is as a funding source.
-Any liability issues associated with the storage of the Homeowner's property shall be between the Homeowner and the Storage company. - j.
-Plans All Plans identified and determined necessary in the work-write up completed by the assigned Housing and Human Services Department inspector. - k.
-Filing Fees and other associated soft costs i.e. title searches, storage, lodging, insurance, etc. - 1.
+Any liability issues associated with the storage of the Homeowner's property shall be between the Homeowner and the Storage company.

+- j.k.
+Plans All Plans identified and determined necessary in the work-write up completed by the assigned Housing and Human Services Department inspector. - k.l.
+Filing Fees and other associated soft costs i.e. title searches, storage, lodging, insurance, etc. - h.m.
 Environmental requirements all costs associated with the environmental review and possible mitigation.